 Even for a first-offense DUI, you can face serious consequences in addition to criminal penalties.
 Including confiscation of your driver’s license.
 Upon being pulled over and failing any roadside tests, the arresting officer will replace your driver’s license with a temporary 30-day license.
 This allows you time to request a hearing regarding your license suspension.
 Unless you request an administrative hearing within 10 days, your license will automatically be suspended by the Driver License Division for a period of 120 days for first-offense DUI and even longer for second- or third-offense.

 Call Greg S. Law at 801-261-6228 local or 888-784-3554 toll free.

-If you have questions about your rights following a recent DUI arrest, DUI penalties or how we can help, call or contact Greg S. Law in Salt Lake City, Utah, online.
-We offer a free initial consultation with a lawyer, and are available for evening and weekend appointments.
+If you have questions about your rights following a recent DUI arrest or the penalties involved we can help.
+Call or email Greg S. Law in Salt Lake City, Utah.
+We offer a free initial consultation and are available for evening and weekend appointments.
 We also accept major credit cards for your convenience.

 Greg S. Law, provides aggressive criminal defense representation in the Salt Lake City area and throughout the state of Utah, including cities such as Ogden, Provo, Park City, Sandy, Orem, Heber, Vernal, Duchesne, Roosevelt, Tooele, West Valley City, West Jordan, Kearns, Murray, Cottonwood Heights, Layton, Kaysville, Farmington, Centerville, Bountiful, Price, Moab, Cedar City and St. George.
 Salt Lake County ∙ Davis County ∙ Weber County ∙ Utah County ∙ Summit County (UT)